connors/chassis/README.md

 ## Support

-Questions or discussions about Chassis should happen in the [Google group](https://groups.google.com/forum/#!forum/chassis) or hit us up on Twitter [@chassis](http://www.twitter.com/chassis).
+Questions or discussions about Chassis should happen in the [Google group](https://groups.google.com/forum/#!forum/chassis) or hit up the Twitter account [@chassis](http://www.twitter.com/chassis).